Squibs/freeCodeCampOLD/Front End Development Certification/advanced-algorithm-scripting/README.md

 <em>Completed July 6, 2017</em>

-This was the last series of algorithm challenges for the Front End Development Certificaton.
+This was the last series of algorithm challenges for the Front End Development Certification.
 It was quite something going through all the beginner, intermediate and now advanced challenges.
 I learned quite a lot, and I know I still have much to learn yet.
-I will be moving onto the beta freeCodeCamp website completely, once I finish the rest of the Front End Development Certificaton.
+I will be moving onto the beta freeCodeCamp website completely, once I finish the rest of the Front End Development Certification.

 <img src="../../Images/icon-javascript.png" height="48" alt="JavaScript Icon"/>